mmcdermott/MEDS_transforms/MIMIC-IV_Example/README.md

 conda activate meds-transform
 # Get the latest version of MEDS_transforms from pypi
 LATEST_VERSION=$(pip index versions "meds-transforms" 2>/dev/null | egrep -o '([0-9]+\.){2}[0-9]+' | head -n 1)
-export VERSION=LATEST_VERSION # or whatever version you want, at the time of writing this is "0.0.8" pip install "MEDS_transforms[local_parallelism,slurm_parallelism]==${VERSION}"
+export VERSION=$LATEST_VERSION # or whatever version you want, at the time of writing this is "0.0.8" pip install "MEDS_transforms[local_parallelism,slurm_parallelism]==${VERSION}"
 ```